magmo/apps/packages/wallet/src/redux/protocols/responding/readme.md

 Notes:

-- The protocols initialize function determines if it can provide a response with the existing commitments in channel state or if it needs a response.
+- The protocols initialize function determines if it can provide a response with the existing commitments the wallet knows about or if we need an external response.